-Neuropathy treatment can be difficult for some due to the fact that neuropathy is more than one condition.
+Neuropathy treatment can be difficult for some due to the fact, neuropathy is more than one condition.

 An understandable question that we get in the clinic day after day is Why is neuropathy treatment so difficult?

-As you probably know, a good portion of patients who suffer from some form of chronic intractable pain have peripheral neuropathy.
-One reason for this includes the fact that we’re living longer.
-Also, in general, our health habits as so-called modern and developed nations have become worse, not better.
+As you probably know a good portion of patients who suffers from some form of chronic intractable pain have peripheral neuropathy.
+One reasons for this includes the fact we’re living longer.
+Also in general, our health habits as so-called modern and developed nations have become worse, not better.

 There’s also one major misconception that hampers neuropathy treatment for many and that is misunderstanding that Neuropathy is actually one condition when indeed its many disorders.

 Nothing, and I mean nothing can be further from the truth.
 You see neuropathy rarely occurs without cause.
 Sometimes the known causes are due to chemotherapy, cigarette smoking, high blood pressure, and other such things as liver and kidney disease.